-For most of our academic programs, you will be working closely with a faculty supervisor, a supervisor is a faculty member who mentors graduate students.
+A supervisor is a faculty member who mentors graduate students and for most of our academic programs, you will be working closely with a faculty supervisor.
 Many research-based graduate programs expect students to identify a prospective supervisor prior to applying for admission.
 It is best to check with the graduate program you will be applying to, to find out if this is expected.

 If that is your case, you will need to identify a potential supervisor in your desired field of research.

 - Visit the department website, and look for research areas and faculty listings

 - Review faculty member profiles to find potential supervisors with research interests similar to your own.

 Once you think you’ve found a match, talk to them so you can get a sense of what they might be like to work with.